 Can the Team’s Guards Take Over?

-The single-elimination aspect of the NCAA Tournament is the most important fact to remember in team evaluations.
+The single-elimination format of the NCAA Tournament is the most important factor to remember when evaluating teams.
 To advance in the tournament, all the team needs to do is be better than its specific opponent on that day.
 This is obvious, but too many people overlook it when drafting their picks.

 Guards, point guards in particular, have the ball in their hands the most out of any player on the court.
 That means that guards, and point guards specifically, defend the ball directly the most out of any player on the court.
 When you take into account an entire season’s worth of minutes, events, and games, that nuance can be overcome by the big men and forwards.
 But when you whittle it all down to one 40-minute contest, guards rule the day.